The 26 Best Bars in London Right Now (2024)

 Price Range: $$

-Address: 95 Kingsland High St, London E8 2PB
+Address: 95 Kingsland High St.

 Looking for architecture and design in London?
 Read our article on the best architecture and design in London